muhallan/algorithms/data_structures/graphs/README.md

    v to vertex w.
 For non-weighted graphs, presence of a vertex can be shown by filling the intersection cell of a row and column by 1 and leaving the rest as 0.

-   The adjacency matrix can be represent as a 2D array of size V * V where V is the number of vertices in the graph.
+   The adjacency matrix can be represented as a 2D array of size V * V where V is the number of vertices in the graph.

    The advantage of an adjacency matrix is that it is simple to implement and follow.
 For smaller graphs, it